cjbackman/cjbackman.com/content/on/mutation-testing.md

 - **Exception Mutations** modify exception handling in the code, e.g., removing a try-catch block.​
 - **Function Call Mutations** mutate the parameters of a function call, or remove the function call entirely.

-Enough theory, now we have a rough understanding of how mutation testing works, let's apply this to our calculator.
+Enough theory, now we have a rough understanding of how mutation testing works, let us apply this to our calculator.

 ### A high mutation score indicates high test quality